Empiree/DeftSharp.Windows.Input/README.md

 # DeftSharp.Windows.Input

-Lightweight library designed to handle keyboard and mouse input events in Windows UI applications (WPF, MAUI, WinUI, Avalonia).
-Using P/Invoke methods, this library provides an easy-to-use interface for event handling.
+DeftSharp.Windows.Input is a powerful C# library designed to handle all keyboard and mouse input events in the Windows OS.
+It is intended for use in various UI frameworks such as WPF, WinUI, Avalonia, and MAUI, providing a universal solution for all types of Windows applications.

+The library offers a wide range of capabilities, including event subscription, button binding, control over specific input events, and various mouse operations such as tracking clicks and obtaining cursor coordinates.
+It also provides flexible custom interceptors, allowing users to define their own logic.

+The main goal of this library is to provide maximum user-friendliness so that you don't have to write a lot of code.
+Therefore, it includes many convenient methods that facilitate an intuitive and efficient process of working with input events.

+The library is built on P/Invoke native calls.

 # How to Install